 - Regional: cover a region or large country.
 In my case, it’s ASEAN.

 - Continent: Asia Pacific, Europe, Africa, America

-- Product Management, R&D, QA, Sustaining, UX (focus on the UI), IX (focus on documentation).
+- The sub-team are: Product Management, R&D, QA, Sustaining, UX (focus on the UI), IX (focus on documentation).

 - They focus on releasing the next big thing.